Real vs. Fake News: How To Avoid Lies, Hoaxes, and Clickbait and Find the Truth

 Use the tabs above to navigate through the pages of this guide.

 Have a question?
-Stop by the Reference Desk, or contact a librarian by phone or chat for more help.
+Stop by the Reference & Information desk, or contact a librarian by phone or chat for more help.

 Fake News in the News

 Check out these articles and podcasts for more information about fake news:

 - Facebook Fake-News Writer: ‘I think Donald Trump is in the White House because of me’

 - On Point Podcast: The Origins and Implications of Fake News